Heistergand/MD-Badge-Generator/README.md

 # How to run this on google colab
 1. Visit https://colab.research.google.com/
 2. Crate a new Notebook
-3. In the code cell, past e the following code:
+3. In the code cell, paste e the following code:
 ```python
 !pip install pygit2==1.12.2
 %cd /content